The story of the creation of the escape room “Apocalypse”. Alicante, Spain.

 Some puzzles were invented and implemented in the process of work only because we accidentally found in suitable things in the landfill that ideally suited the puzzle.

 To learn more secrets of creating an interesting and reliable escape room, you can visit my site super-escape-room.com.
-There you can download a free PDF file:
+Also you can download my tips on creating escape games from Amazon:

 This puzzle for opening a door used to be a switching panel for telephony (as far as I understood).
 Using a serial connection, I made a riddle with jumper.
 The logic for this puzzle was invented by customer Leah.

 At first glance, the control board seems complicated, but in fact the connection is extremely simple.
 It seems complicated because of the large number of lasers.

 The project took 3 months instead of planned 1.5.
 That’s why the test games were played in great hurry.

 During the test games, some we found out the issues with the magnetic caches (players unscrewed the nuts and thus opened the caches).
 And there were some electronic failures due to the fault of the three-position switch of poor quality.